szaumoor/ZS_ItemPack/README.md

 **Component 101:** Add Everburn Blade +1 (two-handed sword)

-This component adds a new cool flaming two-handed sword that is more powerful when against demons, and also when wielded by tieflings.
+This component adds a new cool flaming +1 two-handed sword that is more powerful against demons, and also when wielded by tieflings.
 This item will be wielded by the Cambion in Irenicus' dungeon in BG2, and in BG1, it will be wielded Azothet's servants at the end of Dorn's questline (not lootable), and Simmeon himself, who will drop it but not use it.

 **Component 102:** Add Bloodthirst +3 (dagger)